jandrop/movies/README.md

 ### Movies

-This is a working progress example using flutter with clean architecture.
+This is a work in progress example using flutter with clean architecture.

 don't forget create your apikey in https://www.themoviedb.org